Faith — What Is It and Where Does It Come From? —

 simply preach and teach the Gospel and let God be sovereign in His purpose and final outcome.
 We will understand and accept that

-when God sovereignly chooses a vessel of clay for noble purposes, that that vessel will respond in faith when hearing of the Gospel
+when God sovereignly chooses a vessel of clay for noble purposes, that vessel will respond in faith willingly when hearing of the

-of salvation.
-We will believe that when God graciously reveals His Son to a man, through the work of His Spirit, such a man will
+Gospel of salvation.
+We will believe that when God graciously reveals His Son to a man, through the work of His Spirit, such a man

 respond to the Gospel, by faith, without any extra help from us.
 God certainly does not need our help to save a man,

 even though He sovereignly chooses to use us through "the foolishness of preaching the Gospel